 Ethernet Cable Lingo

-Often people who install Ethernet cable use terms they expect others that are “in the know” to understand.
+Ethernet cable installers and technicians use terms they expect others that are “in the know” to understand.
 What about the average human?
 Typically the lingo is nothing more than liberal use of acronyms.
-This happens frequently with closely knit communities (the military is another example).
+This happens frequently with closely knit communities need to communicate advanced or mutually understood concepts quickly (the military is another example).
 Once you understand what the terms mean, then you will have a much better idea of what these folks are talking about.

 - Cat.
 Short for category, this acronym means the kind of Ethernet cable specification.
 This term is not used by itself, but is usually expressed with an identifier such as 5e, 6 or 6A.
-The different numbers mean how the cable is constructed on the inside and what speed it will support.
-Common usage would look like Cat5e.
-Learn more about the different types of category cable specifications in this article, Evolution of Category Cables: Cat5e vs Cat6.
+The different numbers correspond to how the cable performs.
+The higher the number, the faster the cable.
+Common usage would look like Cat6.
+The Category of the cable does not refer to construction.
+Category is a performance definition.
+Learn more about the different types of category cable specifications in this article: How to Choose the Right Cable.

 - UTP.
-We cannot talk about shielded cable without talking about unshielded.
-UTP means unshielded twisted pair.
-When used by itself, UTP means no additional shielding is inside the cable.
-When used in the context of a “/” in front of it, it will mean the individual conductor pairs are unshielded.
-F/UTP as an example.
-Read my article Shielded vs Unshielded Cable for more details.
+When generically used, the term UTP simply means fully unshielded Ethernet cable.
+The correct way to refer to fully unshielded Ethernet cable is U/UTP.
+Technically speaking, UTP means unshielded twisted pair.
+If UTP is used in the context of a “/” in front of it, it will mean the individual conductor pairs are unshielded, but there could be an overall foil shield.
+F/UTP is an example.
+Read Ethernet Cable Shielding Types for more details.

 - Terminate.
 All Ethernet cable must be terminated at both ends, at least if you want a cable that works at all.
 To terminate is the process of pressing the individual wire conductors into metal prongs so there is an electrical connection.
 This action is usually accomplished with a tool such as an “RJ45 connector termination/crimp tool” or a “punch down (impact) tool.”
 These tools are used when termination is to a patch panel or keystone jack (if the keystone jack is not tool-less).
-Termination is not technically the same as crimping.
+Termination is not technically the same as crimping, but sometimes the term “terminate” gets swapped with “crimp” in conversation.

 - NIC.
-Another acronym, that stands for Network Interface Card.
+Another acronym that stands for Network Interface Card.
 This often not seen, but critical piece of computer technology, is what allows you to access a network and possibly the Internet if you paid your last cable Internet bill.
-NICs usually, but not always, have an RJ45 jack on them.
+NICs usually, but not always, have an RJ45 female jack on them.
+That is what you plug your Ethernet patch cable into.
+NICs can also be WiFi in nature.
+In fact, you have a tiny WiFi NIC in your smartphone.

 - Usually, but not always.
 This is the cabling installer’s way of communicating that this is all quite complicated and there are many possible variations.
 It is also a neat way for them not to be cornered into a single answer, for a question that could go down multiple paths.
 This term is not really specific to this topic, but what the heck.

 - Patch panel.
 The idea behind the patch panel is for cabling to terminate to a central place.
 The patch panel is used in conjunction with Ethernet patch cables to connect a network switch.
 The central location allows your IT department to keep a locked door on the expensive network switches and other gear.
 A patch panel provides flexibility.
 These things come in a couple of varieties.
-There is the keystone kind, and the terminal kind.
-An impact tool is required for the terminal kind, where the keystone kind might not require tools to terminate the conductors.
+There is the keystone kind, and the traditional punch down kind.
+An impact tool is required for the punch down kind, where the keystone kind might not require tools to terminate the conductors.
 That whole tool-less thing, again.

 - Patch cable.
+Also known as patch cords.
 This is a shorter, more flexible Ethernet cable that already has RJ45 connectors on both ends.
 It is used to connect a patch panel to a switch or your computer to a keystone jack in the wall (look by your leg).
 Of course it can be used for more, but these are two prime examples.
 The reason patch cable can tolerate repeated bending is due to stranded copper conductors.
 Technical note: Patch cables should not be used for long distance runs to other locations (known as drops).
-That is for structured cabling.
+That is for solid copper structured cabling.

-- Structured cabling.
-This cable is designed for permanent installation and is less tolerant of repeated flexing due to its solid copper conductors.
+- Structure cabling.
+Structured bulk Ethernet cable comes in boxes or on spools, typically in 500 foot and 1,000 foot varieties.
+This is raw cable that must be cut to length and terminated.
+Bulk cable is designed for permanent installation and is less tolerant of repeated flexing due to its solid copper conductors.
 Bend a piece of solid metal often enough and it will break.
 Structure cable literally runs through walls, outside, in the ceiling, etc. It is run to your network jack (again, look by your leg) and is known as a drop.
 Drops are also made to the patch panel.
 Basically, a drop is wherever the structure cable ends up.

 - ...and tool-less.
 I also have a bridge to sell you, wink.
 There is nothing truly tool-less.
-This term means less tools are needed, usually a dedicated single-use type.
+This term means a punch down tool (like the 110 type) is not required to terminate a tool-less keystone jack, for example.
+Other tools will still be required like flush cutters and cable strippers, though.

 - WAN.
-WAN means Wide Area Network.
-This (usually, but not always) means the Internet.
+Wide Area Network (WAN) (usually, but not always) means the Internet.
 The Internet is a much bigger network.
 On this network, your cable modem and router know about your Public IP address.
 That is a unique address like your house address.
 It would not be good if those recipes you looked up ended up in Siberia, now would it?
 Well, unless you live in Siberia in which case all is good.

 - You work in a really big company with an old style mail room.